 Our Private Client Managers carry out regular thorough reviews with existing clients to make sure the original tailored solutions remain appropriate as times and circumstances change.
-Suitable candidates for our offices across France, Spain, Portugal, Cyprus and Malta must be at least Level 4 (Diploma) qualified.
+Suitable candidates for our offices across France, Spain, Portugal, Cyprus and Malta must be at least Level 4 (Diploma) qualified or international equivalent.

 Main Purpose of Private Client Manager (PCM) Role